tanishisherewithhh/ImperialsBot/README.md

 ### Getting Started

 1. Make sure you have [Node.js](https://nodejs.org/) installed.
-2. Run `start.bat` to install dependencies and start the server.
+2. Run `start.bat` / 'start.sh' to install dependencies and start the server.
-3. Go to `http://localhost:3000` in your browser.
+3. Go to `http://localhost:PORT` (default port :3000), in your browser.

 For more details on what the bots can do, check the [Mineflayer Documentation](https://github.com/PrismarineJS/mineflayer/blob/master/docs/api.md).